espocrm/documentation/docs/user-guide/mass-email.md

 Also some mail server providers can deviate from standards, so bounced emails can be not distinguished.

 Enable **VERP** at Administration > Outbound Emails > Mass Email.
-Note that your SMTP needs to support it.
+Note that your SMTP provider needs to support it.

 ## See also